Meet some of the people behind the Memory book

-Edited by Philippe Tortell, Mark Turin and Margot Young, the book offers an engaging and interdisciplinary road map for exploring how, why, and when we remember.
+Edited by PWIAS Director Philippe Tortell , Mark Turin (Department of Anthropology) and Margot Young (Allard School of Law), the book offers an engaging and interdisciplinary road map for exploring how, why, and when we remember.
 Memory navigates a broad terrain, with essays drawn from a diverse group of contributors who capture different perspectives on the idea of memory in fields ranging from molecular genetics, astrophysics and engineering, to law, Indigenous oral histories, and the natural world.
 This book challenges readers to think critically about memory, offering an engaging and interdisciplinary road map for exploring how, why, and when we remember.

-We asked editors Mark Turin and Margot Young, as well as collaborators Shannon Walsh, Wade Davis, Ian Williams, Kalina Christoff and Anthony Farrell, to tell us about the book and their respective essays.
+We asked editors Mark Turin and Margot Young, as well as collaborators Shannon Walsh (Department of Theatre and Film), Wade Davis (Department of Anthropology), Wall Scholar Ian Williams (Creative Writing), Kalina Christoff (Department of Psychology ) and Anthony Farrell (Land and Food Systems) to tell us about the book and their respective essays.
 See what they had to say in the video posted above.

 Read our Wall Papers feature on the Memory book here.

 New Peter Wall Institute book Memory peels back the layers of history in a multitude of ways -- The Georgia Straight